Answers to Tax Questions Caregivers Ask Most

 (See Special rule for Parent , in Publication 17, under Qualifying Person.
 See also Publication 501: Exemptions, Standard Deduction, and Filing Information.)

-Can I claim a medical expense for modifications I made to my home to accommodate my parent's medical condition?
+Q: Can I claim modifications to my home to accommodate my parent's medical condition as a medical expense?

 Yes, but only if your parent was your dependent at the time the medical services were provided or at the time you paid the expense.
 Also, the amount of the allowable medical expense is the cost of the modification decreased by any resulting increase to the value of your home.
 Finally, your total deduction for medical and dental expenses must be reduced by 10 percent of your adjusted gross income (7.5 percent if either you or your spouse was born before January 2, 1949).

 (See Publications 17 and 502 for additional information.)

-My parents occasionally give me money to offset some of the cost of their care.
-Do I have to pay taxes on this money?
+Q: My parents occasionally give me money to offset some of the cost of their care.
+Do I have to pay taxes on these funds?

 A: An amount of money that your parents give you to offset their expenses is not taxable to you, however, you should take this amount into account in determining whether your parents are your dependents.